alexeygrigorev/workshops/temporal.io/README.md

 ## Creating a Workflow

-Before we create a Temporal workflow, let's first organize everything in a proper Python project, not a Jupyter notebook.
+Before creating a Temporal workflow, organize everything in a proper Python project instead of a Jupyter notebook.

-Let's start with converting our notebook into a Python script:
+Convert the notebook into a Python script:

 ```bash